What is an Industrial Engineering Technician?

-Example of Industrial Engineering Technician Job Apply engineering theory and principles to problems of industrial layout or manufacturing production, usually under the direction of engineering staff.
+Industrial Engineering Technician Job Description Apply engineering theory and principles to problems of industrial layout or manufacturing production, usually under the direction of engineering staff.
 May perform time and motion studies on worker operations in a variety of industries for purposes such as establishing standard production rates or improving efficiency.

 - Study time, motion, methods, or speed involved in maintenance, production, or other operations to establish standard production rate or improve efficiency.

-Things an Industrial Engineering Technician Should Know How to Do
+What an Industrial Engineering Technician Should Know

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.